MikeyHack3712/Primorpho_Railway/replit.md

   * Marketing now focuses on efficiency, measurable results, and strategic positioning for wealthy clients
   * Consultation types emphasize ROI analysis, scalability planning, and executive-level strategy
   * All messaging now appeals to businesses that value smart solutions and time/money savings
+  * Replaced contact page "LIMITED AVAILABILITY" with "PREMIUM PARTNERSHIP" targeting growth-focused businesses
+  * Updated reserve slot page "SLOT AVAILABILITY" to "DEVELOPMENT SCHEDULING" with strategic timeline selection
+  * Changed "FULLY BOOKED" to "RESERVED" and "AVAILABLE" to "OPEN" for professional presentation
+  * Removed all scarcity pressure tactics in favor of quality partnership positioning
+  * Website now appeals to wealthy clients seeking strategic partnerships rather than those motivated by FOMO
 ```

 ## User Preferences